zachhollow/zachhollow/README.md

 ---

-**Currently working on**: Finalizing a full-stack web app using RSS feeds

-**Learning**: Studying for the Azure Developer Associate certification
+**Learning**: Currently studying for the Azure Developer Associate certification

 **Looking to collaborate on**: Full-stack projects